quantleaf/twitter-natural-advanced-search/README.md

 ## How it works
-It uses [query.quantleaf.com](https://query.quantleaf.com) under the hood to map natural languages to the advanced search format.
+It uses [query.quantleaf.com](https://query.quantleaf.com) under the hood to convert natural languages to the advanced search format.
 See *inject.js* for reference.

 <br/>